 Food Inflation in South Africa averaged 6.06 percent from 2009 until 2021, reaching an all time high of 15.60 percent in February of 2009 and a record low of 0.60 percent in June of 2010.
 This page provides the latest reported value for - South Africa Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Food Inflation - values, historical data and charts - was last updated on April of 2021.

-Food Inflation in South Africa is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in South Africa to stand at 3.50 in 12 months time.
-In the long-term, the South Africa Food Inflation is projected to trend around 4.60 percent in 2020, according to our econometric models.
+Food Inflation in South Africa is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Food Inflation in South Africa to stand at 4.00 in 12 months time.
+In the long-term, the South Africa Food Inflation is projected to trend around 3.80 percent in 2022 and 3.70 percent in 2023, according to our econometric models.